With interest rates still lower than they have been in the past, an auto loan refinance may have crossed your mind — and it could be a good idea.

-If your current interest rate is around 6%, there’s a good chance you could save hundreds of dollars each year by refinancing auto loans.
+If your current interest rate is at or above 6%, there’s a good chance you could save hundreds of dollars each year by refinancing auto loans.

 Should I refinance my auto loan?